Get us in your inbox

 • Downtown

 The Seattle Great Wheel, on Pier 57, is one of the largest of its kind in North America, and gondolas are fully enclosed for rain-or-shine rides.
 The views from this 175-foot-high Ferris wheel more than compensate for its corniness.
 From the top, you’ll enjoy a grand panorama of the city, the Pacific Ocean, and—if you’re lucky—the Olympic Mountains.
 First opened in 2012, the wheel isn't a particularly old landmark, but that hardly matters.
-Besides, not only can you expect fantastic views when you're going for a ride, but the wheel itself lights up, providing the Seattle skyline with a little razzle-dazzle.
+Besides, you can expect fantastic views when you're going for a ride, and the wheel itself lights up, providing the Seattle skyline with a little razzle-dazzle.

 Advertising